 The College has been designated an official testing center for the High School Equivalency (HiSET) tests leading to the Certificate of High School Equivalency.
-Free classes preparing students to take these tests are offered through the Business and Community Development Department and are available at Jefferson College Hillsboro, Jefferson College Northwest, and Jefferson College Imperial.
-For further information, call (636)481-3437/797-3000, ext.
+Jefferson College offers free classes to prepare students for the HiSET test (Missouri's high school equivalency credential).
+Classes are offered at various locations and times.
+See the College website, or for further information, call (636)481-3437/797-3000, ext.
 3437.